Planner

 Our planner is a thorough preview for all of the most frequently asked questions regarding planning, packing and general pre-trip advice.

-Travel All trips include roundtrip international airfare between the USA and Africa.
-We are also happy to price and arrange flights from your local airport to the main international gateway.
+All trips exclude roundtrip international airfare between the USA and Africa.
+We are happy to assist in planning your flights from your local airport.
 If you are traveling from a country other than the USA, we will work with you to find the most convenient and economical travel options.

 According to your preferred safari style we will use a combination of commercial flights, bush flights, 4-wheel drive vehicles with private drivers and – if your interests are more adventuresome – some local transport.

-• A passport valid for at least six (6) months past the date of your trip is required.
+A passport valid for at least six (6) months past the date of your trip is required.
 Visas are available upon arrival at Nairobi’s Jomo Kenyatta Airport in Kenya; the Entebbe International Airport in Uganda; and all the international arrival airports in Tanzania.
-Costs can vary but currently are $50 each for Kenya and Tanzania, and $30 for Uganda.
+Costs can vary but currently are $50 each for Kenya and Tanzania, and $100 for Uganda.
+If you are traveling to two or three countries in East Africa, you can get a multi-country/multi-entry visa for $100.
+Contact Ena for current information.

 VISA and MasterCard are widely accepted, and some places accept American Express.
 Travelers Checks can be exchanged at most of the hotels/lodges/camps for fair exchange rates.
 You will be responsible for your own beverages and personal items such as laundry service, phone calls, souvenirs, and visa fees.

 Vaccinations: For medical advice it is always best to consult your doctor or travel clinic.
-The minimum requirement for entry into East Africa is a yellow fever vaccination, although anti-malarial medication is strongly recommended.
+Anti-malarial medication is strongly recommended.
 Keep in mind that you will be staying in camps and lodges set up to meet the needs of American and European guests, so you do not need to worry too much.
 Nonetheless, it is a good idea to check with the current recommendations of the CDC at www.cdc.gov/travel/eafrica.htm

 If you regularly take any medications, please be sure to take enough for the trip with you and to keep them with you at all times.

-Language English is spoken in all of the East African countries, so you will have no trouble communicating – but you may come home speaking a few words of Kiswahili.
+English is spoken in all of the African countries we visit, so you will have no trouble communicating – but you may come home speaking a few words of the local language.

-Food Excellent European cuisine and traditional African foods tempt your taste buds everywhere, and special dietary needs can be accommodated with advance notice.
-Bottled water is available everywhere, although brushing your teeth with tap water in Kenya is perfectly safe.
+Excellent European cuisine and traditional African foods tempt your taste buds everywhere, and special dietary needs can be accommodated with advance notice.
+Bottled water is available everywhere.

 Safety